Hawarden Airport: History

 The aircraft factory at Broughton was established early in the Second World War as a shadow factory for Vickers-Armstrongs Limited.
-The factory produced 5,540 Vickers Wellington long-range medium bomber aircraft and 235 four-engined Avro Lancaster heavy bomber aircraft.
-PA474 is one of only two Avro Lancaster aircraft remaining in airworthy condition out of the 7,377 that were built.
-PA474 rolled off the production line at the Vickers-Armstrongs Broughton factory at Hawarden Airfield on 31 May 1945, just after the war in Europe came to an end, so she was prepared for use against the Japanese as part of the 'Tiger Force'.
+The factory produced 5,540 Vickers Wellington long-range medium bombers and 235 four-engined Avro Lancaster heavy bombers.
+PA474 is one of only two Lancasters remaining in airworthy condition out of the 7,377 that were built.
+PA474 rolled off the production line at the Broughton factory on 31 May 1945, just after the war in Europe came to an end, so she was prepared for use against the Japanese as part of the 'Tiger Force'.
 PA474 is now part of the RAF's Battle of Britain Memorial Flight.

 Post-war the factory was used by Vickers to build 28,000 aluminium prefab bungalows.

 The RAF's No. 48 Maintenance Unit was formed at Hawarden on 1 September 1939 and until 1 July 1957 stored, maintained and scrapped military aircraft, including Horsa gliders, de Havilland Mosquitoes, Handley Page Halifaxes and Vickers Wellingtons.
 It was located on the northwest portion of the airfield.